 Making Paper Boats attempts to bring a wider musical assortment of exotic and unknown artists to the listener.
 Crafted together with a random array of movie quotes, vintage compositions and weekly themes.

 Created by Laurie who has experienced the musical and video professional realms.
-Having worked and travelled around the world, on film sets, stages, festivals and live TV productions, Laurie has Come in a full circle back to the sea where he grew up.
+Having worked and travelled around the world, on film sets, stages, festivals and live TV productions, Laurie has come in a full circle back to the sea where he grew up.
 Bringing with him DJ Puffin, a 3 year-old mind crafting, light-bending co-host.
 Traversing the boundaries of broadcasting horizons, they’ve both collectively been radio DJ’s twice as long as the other individually.

 Folding space and time, Making Paper Boats is a submerging two hour day dream, crafted to navigate the fogs of the musical unknown.
 Listen to this show with a delayed response to your immediate reality and you will be irretrievably led astray from the flotilla of composed chaos.

 ‘All forms of media are a finely tuned weather map of mind control’ says Laurie, who believes that a positive, pro- active and localized use of media can enhance our individual days.
-He hopes to manipulate listeners of Cornwall and the outside world to smile and help at each other, to stop saying ‘sorry’ all the time when we don’t mean it and to day dream more often, especially on a Sunday morning!
+He hopes to manipulate listeners of Cornwall and the outside world to smile and help at each other, to stop saying ‘sorry’ all the time when we don’t mean it and to day dream more often, especially on a Sunday afternoon!

 The title of the show; Making Paper Boats is a conceptual suggestion that mirror’s the intricate radio production process.
 From a flat and shapeless blank void, a seamless two-hour imaginary flow is folded.
 A craft is crafted.
 In truth though this name was found by a happen chance glance at a paper making craft set upon a shelf.
 Ow the conceptualising!
 Capitalising on conincidence!!